 When you visit the historic Natchez Trace Parkway, an All-American Road and National Scenic Byway, you’ll discover spectacular views of foliage and wildlife that you won’t find anywhere else.

-As a National Scenic Byway, a road recognized by the U.S. Department of Transportation for intrinsic qualities, including: archeological, cultural, historic, natural, recreational, and scenic — it’s clear the Parkway lives up to this recognition.
-This 444-mile route was recently named one of America’s most beautiful scenic byways AND one of America’s best drives.
+As a National Scenic Byway, a road recognized by the U.S. Department of Transportation for intrinsic qualities, including: archeological, cultural, historic, natural, recreational, and scenic — it’s clear the Natchez Trace Parkway lives up to this recognition.
+This 444-mile route was recently named one of America’s most America’s most beautiful scenic byways and one of America’s best drives.
 This fascinating parkway links Natchez with Nashville and crosses some of the most beautiful terrain in the states of Mississippi, Alabama, and Tennessee.

 The magnificent fall colors of autumn come to life in middle to late October on the Natchez Trace Parkway.
 The maple, hickory, oak and other hardwood trees begin to change colors and visitors have the opportunity to view the brilliant fall foliage.
 The picturesque red and orange colors offer an unforgettable travel experience.
 If you make the Natchez Trace you’re next fall foliage getaway–a wise choice–you won’t be disappointed by its exceptional scenery.
 The Parkway’s autumn backdrop provides amazing display of color for its visitors.

-Our friends at NPS have a few suggestions on where to enjoy the foliage as well as an updated fall color report here.
+Our friends at NPS have a few suggestions on where to enjoy the foliage as well as an updated fall color report.